yobix-ai/extractous/README.md

 - Inefficient in utilizing multiple CPU cores for data processing tasks, which are predominantly CPU-bound.
 This inefficiency is due to limitations in its dependencies and constraints like the Global Interpreter Lock (GIL), which prevents multiple threads from executing Python bytecode simultaneously.
 - As unstructured-io evolves, it is becoming increasingly complicated, transitioning into more of a complex framework and focusing more offering an external API service for text and metadata extraction.

 In contrast, **Extractous** maintains a dedicated focus on text and metadata extraction.
 It achieves significantly faster processing speeds and lower memory utilization through native code execution.

 * **Built with Rust:** The core is developed in Rust, leveraging its high performance, memory safety, multi-threading capabilities, and zero-cost abstractions.
-* **Extended format support with Apache Tika:** For file formats not natively supported by the Rust core, we compile the well-known [Apache Tika](https://tika.apache.org/) into native shared libraries using [GraalVM](https://www.graalvm.org/) ahead-of-time compilation.
-These shared libraries are then linked to our Rust core.
-No local servers, virtual machines, or garbage collection, just pure native execution.
+* **Extended format support with Apache Tika:** For file formats not natively supported by the Rust core, we compile the well-known [Apache Tika](https://tika.apache.org/) into native shared libraries using [GraalVM](https://www.graalvm.org/) ahead-of-time compilation technology.
+These shared libraries are then linked to and called from our Rust core.
+No local servers, no virtual machines, or any garbage collection, just pure native execution.
 * **Bindings for many languages:**  we plan to introduce bindings for many languages.
 At the moment we offer only Python binding, which is essentially is a wrapper around the Rust core with the potential to circumventing the Python GIL limitation and make efficient use of multi-cores.

+With Extractous, the need for external services or APIs is eliminated, making data processing pipelines faster and more efficient.

 ## 🌳 Key Features
 * High-performance unstructured data extraction optimized for speed and low memory usage.